 We have experience at all levels providing advice on commercial issues facing the FCA, regulated firms and individuals.
-Recent examples include advising the FCA on the implementation of EC directives and the implementation of a s.404 redress scheme for widespread mis-selling and advising a European bank on its entitlement under FSMA/CASS to client money from the Lehman Bros., estate.
+Recent examples include advising the FCA on the implementation of EC directives and the implementation of a s.404 redress scheme for widespread mis-selling and advising a European bank on its entitlement under FSMA/CASS to client money from the Lehman Brothers' estate.

 Members of the team also act for and advise the Enforcement & Financial Crime, the RDC, Supervision and General Counsel’s Divisions of the FCA (and connected regulators such as Lloyd’s of London), and regulated firms and individuals, in supervisory and enforcement matters including before the RDC, Upper Tribunal and connected Tribunals.
 Recent examples include advising the RDC on a number of high profile FCA Enforcement proceedings and acting for Lloyd’s in its biggest regulatory investigation for a decade (in conjunction with the FCA).

 This complements chambers’ established presence as a leading set in Pension Regulator (TPR) matters, before the Determinations Panel of the TPR and the Upper Tribunal, and Lloyd’s of London regulatory proceedings.